timwaizenegger/raspberrypi-examples/README.md

 # Uni Stuttgart IPVS/AS IoT examples
-This repo contains example code for various RPi Sensors/Actors used in IoT project at the University of Stuttgart, IPVS/AS
+This repo contains example code for various RPi Sensors/Actors used in IoT projects at the University of Stuttgart, IPVS/AS

 Each Folder contains an example script, picture, and additional information about one device